ectrema/enpal_tech_chall/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# TODO

+- load data from api
+- show screen with graph
+- pull to refresh
+- theme
+- error handling without internet connection
+- error handling with api
+- documentation and write about .env.json
+- Testing